 Yellow Avens is a native erect perennial forb, growing on stout hairy stem from 20 to 40 inches high.

 The leaves are lyrately divided with 2 to 6 pairs of leaflets, though usually 3 or less, with both upper and lower surfaces sparsely hairy as are the leaf stalks.
-Leaflets are unequal with the terminal leaflet the largest and the lateral leaflets smaller but similar in shape; and on the larger basal leaves the additional lateral pairs will be smaller that the first pair.
+Leaflets are unequal with the terminal leaflet the largest and the lateral leaflets smaller but similar in shape; and on the larger basal leaves the additional lateral pairs will be smaller than the first pair.
 The overall leaf shape is rhombic to circular.
 Leaflet bases of this species are more tapered as opposed to heart shaped.
 Leaf margins are coarsely toothed.
-Upper stem leaves are pinnate, with repeated lobes with pointed tips and very coarse teeth, the leaf stalk ending with a pair of ovate leaf-like stipules that also have coarse toothed margins.
+Upper stem leaves are smaller with the leaflets appearing to be just toothed lobes on the very upper leaves.
+The leaf stalks end with a pair of ovate leaf-like stipules that also have coarse toothed margins.

 The inflorescence is a terminal loosely branched cluster of one to several flowers on long stalks.

-The flowers have hairy stalks with a green calyx that has five triangular sepals that have pointed tips and hairy underside surfaces.
+The flowers have hairy stalks with a green calyx that has five sepals that have triangular pointed tips and hairy underside surfaces.
 These reflex when the flower is open.
 The corolla has five yellow petals broadest in the middle with rounded tips and narrowed bases.
 These are longer than the sepals.
 There are numerous stamens with greenish-yellow filaments and reddish-brown anthers.
-These surround a central green receptacle that has up to several hundred styles.
+These surround a central green receptacle that is composed of numerous carpels each with a style.
 These styles are jointed about 1/4 of the distance back from the tip and twisted at that point to form a hook.
 The base part of the style has very fine hair but not glandular hair.

 Names: The genus, Geum, is an old Latin name for plants in the Avens group - said to have been used by Pliny in his natural history.
 The species aleppicum, means 'of Aleppo', the city in Syria.
-Geum is a world-wide genus.
-The author name for the plant classification - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.
+Geum is a world-wide genus and this species is also found in Eurasia.
+The author name for the plant classification from 1787 - ‘Jacq.’ is for Nikolaus Joseph von Jacquin (1727-1817), Dutch botanist who became Professor of Botany and Chemistry at the University of Vienna where he was also director of the botanical gardens.

 Above: The inflorescence is a loosely branched cluster top the stem, each cluster having several flowers.
 The green calyx that has five triangular sepals that have pointed tips and hairy underside surfaces.
 These reflex when the flower is open.

 Below: The five yellow petals are broadest in the middle.
-The stamens surround a green receptacle made up of several hundred styles.
+The stamens surround a green receptacle made up of numerous carpels each with a style.
 The styles are jointed near the tip and twisted there to form a hook.

 Below: At the base of each leaf is a pair of ovate leaf-like stipules that also have coarse toothed margins.
 The base section of the style (2nd photo) has many fine non-glandular hair.